Yes, it is possible for your toddler to listen to you, here is the one thing you need to do to make it happen.

 And that’s when I went completely wrong.
 I was asking reasonable questions, assuming that my 2-year-views old’s were also rational, but they weren’t.

 When a 2-year-old refuses to listen, it’s because the emotional brain, rather than the rational brain, is in charge of their actions.

-Rather of asking questions, meet your child where they are right now.
+Rather than asking questions, meet your child where they are right now.
 The honour of a girl scout.
 It’s true.
 The questions can be skipped.
 Toddlers have no idea why they are feeling the way they are.
 They’re just feeling it, and they need to let it all out.

 This is why, when you ask a 2-year-old, “What’s wrong?” or “Why did you do that?” or “Why are you crying?” they will weep, say nothing, repeat what they just said, shout, or reply in some other way.

 Because his behaviours are based on emotional impulses rather than reasoning, your 2-year-old does not know the solution.

-He’s not sure why he’s no longer interested in banana.
+He’s not sure why he’s no longer interested in the banana.

 He has no idea what’s wrong with the banana.
 All he really knows is that the banana is not how he wanted it and that’s that.

 Recognize what your child is thinking, doing, and feeling, no matter how irrational or impulsive their behaviour is.